 6) Can be realistically accomplished through prudent budgeting, partnerships, and other creative cost-saving measures.

 7) Request GTE support in amounts from $1,000 to $25,000.

-We have established two application deadlines, i.e., August 1, and November 1, 2016.
+We have established two application deadlines, i.e. Tuesday, August 1 and Wednesday, November 1, 2017.
 We will make awards until such time as the appropriation from the General Assembly has been fully allocated to successful applicants.
-We require electronic submissions, with scanned signatures, which must be received by 11:59 PM on the deadline date.
+We require electronic submissions, with scanned signatures, which must be received by 11:59 p.m. on the deadline date.
 Email submissions to email@example.com with a copy to firstname.lastname@example.org.